julian-molina/Documentation/_includes/network/quoted-asset.md

 <!--------------------------------------------- ADDING starts -->

-To add a parameters node, select *Add Parameters* on the session or the trading system menu, depending on the context.
-When a parameters node is added, the full set of parameters are created with it.
+To add a parameter that may be missing, select *Add Missing Params* on the parameters node menu.

-If you already have a parameters node but are missing some of the parameters, then select *Add Missing Params* on the menu.
+{% include note.html content="After adding a quoted asset node, make sure you establish a reference to the second asset in the same market of the same exchange as the reference established with the base asset." %}

 <!-- ADDING ends -->